- About Us

 - St. Mark's Historic Landmark Fund

 The Neighborhood Preservation Center has two meeting rooms for weekday, weekend, and evening use by groups working toward the preservation and improvement of the urban environment.
 Each room holds approximately 15-20 people.
 The rooms are connected by a 5’10" sliding door to form a larger space that can accommodate 35 people maximum.
 Meeting Room One (The Purple Room) is 15’ x 17’10’’.
 Meeting Room Two (The Green Room) is 15’ x 19’ (at its deepest point).
 Audiovisual equipment and kitchen facilities are available.
 The user group is responsible for any set up and clean up of the rooms and kitchen.
-More views: Meeting Rooms Picasa Album.
+More views: Meeting Rooms Photo Album.

 First time using our space?

 Please email us the following information on your organization's letterhead: Name of organization, Non-profit status, Contact person (name and title), Phone Number, Fax Number, Email address, Website, Organization Mission Statement.
+If applicable, please also send a copy of your organization's tax-exempt form.

 Basic Meeting Room Policies